krsandwich/EE133.github.io/Lab_2/README.md

 <p align = "center">
 Fig. 4 - Left: Frequency spectrum of CLK1 running at 13.6 MHz.
 Right: V vs t of CLK1 running at 13.6 MHz.
 </p>
+Finally, we examined the output of CLK2 which has a frequency that is several orders of magnitude lower than both the other clocks.
+In Fig.5, you can see that the spectrum analyzer shows significantly less noise and has a sharp peak around 10.76 kHz and the oscilloscope output looks like a perfect square wave.
 <p float="left">
 <img src = "assets/clk2_SA.JPG" width="500">
 <img src = "assets/clk2.JPG" width="500">